openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/MainWindows.md

-Full information about the Workspace :
+### Full information about the Workspace :

   * [Workspace](Workspace)

-Reminder

-The window of a new workspace always comes empty first.
+**Reminder:** The window of a new workspace always comes empty first.
 Material must be added there by the user.

 ## Lisp Listener